theramiyer/blog/content/post/2020/2020-09-08-sushant-is-no-more.md

 ---
-title: "Sushant is no more"
+title: "What Justice"
-subtitle: "his absence has left ashānti"
+subtitle: "when sadism and voyeurism have taken over"
 date: "2020-09-08"
-description: "The death of the actor came as a surprise to most and a shock to some, but today, it all seems more about eyeballs than brain food."
+description: "The death of the actor came as a shock to most, but today, has it all become more about eyeballs than brain food?"
 tags:
 - media
 - journalism